Providers

 Local Container Provider

-• using Docker Desktop, OrbStack, Colima, Lima, or another Docker-compatible local runtime;
+• run Crabbox against Docker Desktop, OrbStack, Colima, Lima, or another Docker-compatible local runtime;

-• you want a local visible desktop, browser, screenshot, or input smoke before
+• a local visible desktop, browser, screenshot, or input smoke before spending cloud capacity;

-• you want the same Crabbox sync, logs, artifacts, scripts, and ssh workflow
+• the same Crabbox sync, logs, artifacts, scripts, and ssh workflow you use remotely, but locally.

 docker info